 **Wanting a more detailed step-by-step postpartum program?
 Check out all our programs here!

 How much protein do I need while pregnant?

 Protein requirements change during pregnancy, just like vitamin needs change.
 Your prenatal vitamin doesn’t have protein in it, so it is important to add a good protein supplement to your routine when you are pregnant.
 Various sources advise that pregnant mothers need about 60-75 grams of protein per day.
-These of course are general guidelines, and you’re individual protein needs will depend on your height, weight and activity level.
+These of course are general guidelines, and your individual protein needs will depend on your height, weight, and activity level.
 Your doctor can help advise you on what is enough protein for you.